Michael A. Lindsey: Research

 Lindsey’s research focuses on child and adolescent mental health, including suicide, depression, and risk behaviors; the mental health of black adolescents, men and boys; as well as school-based mental health services.
 He is also engaged in research relating to the 988 Suicide & Crisis Lifeline service, with NYU School of Global Public Health researcher Jonathan Purtle.
 He has been the recipient of 3 R01 research project grants from the National Institutes of Health.

 The most widely cited research for which he was the lead author, according to Google Scholar, includes a 2019 study that was published in the journal of the American Academy of Pediatrics, which noted an increase in self-reported suicide attempts among Black high school students between 1991 and 2017, during a period when such attempts were decreasing or flat among students in other ethnic groups.
 It was the first to document rising suicide attempt rates among Black adolescents, according to the New York Times.

 The second-most widely cited study that he led, published in the Journal of Black Psychology, found that social support － especially family support － has an important role to play for lowering depressive symptoms in black adolescent boys, particularly when they face stigma against mental illness and the use of mental health services.

 Lindsey serves on the editorial boards of the scholarly journals Administration and Policy in Mental Health and Mental Health Services Research, Journal of Clinical Child and Adolescent Psychology, Psychiatric Services, and School Mental Health.

 Recognition

 Lindsey was the recipient of the 2023 Howard University School of Social Work Inabel Burns Lindsay Education Scholarship Award.
 He was the inaugural recipient of the University of Pittsburgh’s Center on Race and Social Problems Larry E. Davis Award for Excellence in Race Research in 2020.
 The politics and policy news publication City & State New York recognized him in the 2024 Health Care Power 100 list, as well as the 2022 and 2023 Higher Education Power 100 lists, and the 2021 Mental Health Power 50 list.
+In 2025 and 2026, City & State New York included Lindsey on both the Trailblazers in Higher Education and Trailblazers in Health Care lists.